 4. Turnaround Times

 While in a perfect world, turnaround times are within 24 hours, realistically, that is not always possible as it really does depend on workload, number of clients, projects, other deadlines etc. For us, our clients work with us on a part-time basis, most between 10 and 20 hours per month, so 48 hours is more practical.
 In terms of boundaries, you can discuss with your assistant how best to communicate due dates, and she can agree to give feedback within a certain time frame.
 It is always helpful to know if you have a deadline for a task because that allows your support person to schedule the work so she can meet your expected time frame.

 5. Leave / Weekends / Public Holidays

-It is also good to discuss the process around these.
+It is also good to discuss the process around annual leave.
 Within Bauhinia, we like to update clients as soon as possible if their Client Manager is taking annual leave, and then we let them know who will be looking after them while their Client Manager is on leave.
-We often ask, especially around major holidays, if clients are taking leave and will they be delegating work while their away.
+We often ask, especially around major holidays, if clients are taking leave and will they be delegating work while they’re away.
 Knowing this allows us to plan our time as well.
-With regards to public holidays, generally our office is closed on those days.

 As an example, many of our clients take time off over Christmas and New Year, and with 50% of our clients not working, the level of support needs decreases.
 This is the perfect time for some of the team to take leave, especially if they have children who are also on holidays.

 While it can seem intimidating to set boundaries, and sometimes in the rush of everyday business, these can slip, it is still very important to have a thorough discussion around boundaries for yourself and for your assistant.